Meredith N. Osterman, M.D.

 Send Correspondence to:

 King of Prussia, PA 19406

-Dr. Osterman is a dedicated wife and the proud mother of three.
+Dr. Osterman is also a dedicated wife and the proud mother of three.
 She enjoys skiing, board games, traveling, and building LEGO castles and cardboard-box forts with her children.

 Dr. Osterman earned her undergraduate degree in Exercise Science and Kinesiology at George Washington University before she attended medical school at Jefferson Medical College.
-She completed her orthopedic training at Jefferson Hospital and her hand fellowship training with Dr. Peter Stern at the University of Cincinnati.
+She completed her orthopaedic training at Jefferson Hospital and her hand fellowship training with Dr. Peter Stern at the University of Cincinnati.
 Her strong family ties and her love for Philadelphia inspired her return to the area.
 She is honored to join the Philadelphia Hand Center.

 Dr. Osterman’s practice focuses on the hand, wrist, and elbow.
 She enjoys tackling complex problems and interacting with patients of all ages.
-She is involved in a number of academic projects and is well published in multiple orthopedic and hand journals.
+She is involved in a number of academic projects and is well published in multiple orthopaedic and hand journals.
 She has presented at national meetings, both as author and co-author, and will continue to pursue clinical research throughout her career.
 Dr. Osterman has traveled abroad to provide surgical care in Honduras with Dr. Culp and his team.
 She hopes to join more service trips in the future.

-- American Association of Orthopedic Surgeons
+- American Association of Orthopaedic Surgeons

 - American Society for Surgery of the Hand